 130 staff.
 148 "patients".
 One bus crash.
 Westmead Hospital tested its capacity to respond to a major emergency in a hospital-wide simulation exercise.
 It was dubbed a success by the LHD's disaster manager Caren Friend.

 “Our district is lucky to have so many nurses and midwives who are highly dedicated to their patients.
-These staff have displayed a willingness to go the extra mile - they are committed to doing everything they can to provide the best possible care" - WSLHD executive director (nursing & midwifery) Joanne Edwards
+These staff have displayed a willingness to go the extra mile - they are committed to doing everything they can to provide the best possible care." - WSLHD executive director nursing, midwifery and clinical governance Joanne Edwards

 We paid homage to our dedicated nurses and midwifes on International Nurses Day.

-They come together and play beautiful tunes - alongside their busy schedule of medical school.
+They come together and play beautiful tunes - alongside their busy medical school schedule.

-Young doctors Vickie Lee, Irene Ju, Min Young Parke, Zuriyat Iqbal and Annabelle Carter are among the 83 musically talented medical students in the Australian Medical Students' Orchestra.
+Young doctors Irene Ju, Min Young Parke, Annabelle Carter and Vicki Lee are among the 83 musically talented medical students in the Australian Medical Students' Orchestra.

 Dr Lee's goal is to keep his patients well, happy & satisfied: "when they wake up and I get a special thank you, I know that's why I'm doing this."